Augilar/TorrentBee/README.md

 ## Future Enhancements

 * Creating a frontend.
-* Makingg it functional for multiple file downloads.
+* Making it functional for multiple file downloads.
 * Making uploads functional.
 * Apply different algorithm for peer connections.
 * A function to get the progress of download.